 About a hundred yards or so down the path lies the gathering place.
 There is no set schedule, but by seven-thirty a small crowd of early arrivals has already assembled.
 Donated food items, disposable plates, utensils, and paper towels are on one large table, while liquid refreshments of many varieties, adult- and non-, are on another.
 A well-used fire pit surrounded by benches and chairs and seat-worthy logs is close by.
 At some point Roller Girl, clearly a fixture around these parts, makes a grand entrance in a Cushman runabout.

 A menagerie of goats, geese, chickens, cats, and dogs has the run of the place.
 You think that this arrangement could not possibly work, yet somehow it does, with only minor frictions.
 At one point someone’s dog, new to all this, eyes a goat curiously, unsure of how to deal with the unfamiliar creature.
 Does it want to play? the dog seems to be thinking.
 Seeking an answer, she assumes full Downward Dog, the canine invitation to frolic.
-She takes the lack of response as a “yes,” and charges the goat to begin the festivities.
+She takes the lack of response as a “yes,” and charges to begin the festivities.
 But the goat is in no mood for fun and games, and lowers its head, adorned with a full rack, to repel the mock attack.

 As the evening wears on, right and left people spot each other and hook up, renewing decades-old connections.
 The crowd skews very much Baby Boomer.
 Gray is the predominant hair hue, with bald pates running a close second.
 Most of those present will not see the sunny side of sixty again.
 But there is a small and growing contingent of younger folks.
 Some, the kids or companions of regular attendees, look a little out of place.
 Others are right at home, though, the founding stock, perhaps, of a new generation of Austin Weird, and you wonder if maybe Tim has an understudy waiting in the wings.